 Before I did the two day return hike and scramble up to the Abbot Pass hut in Yoho National Park, I definitely didn’t know it would turn out to be the most challenging thing I have ever done.
 I knew it would be difficult but the truth is, I really had no idea how much so.

 Maybe if we knew we wouldn’t have even attempted it.
 But I’m so pleased that we did.

 Sometimes going in blind is a good thing.

 The building of the Abbot Pass hut is a feat in Canadian engineering history.
 Built in 1922 using the stones from the pass, all of the materials were bought up to the pass by horseback which is unfathomable when you see how steep and perilous it is.

 The Abbot Pass hut is located at almost 3000 metres of elevation, high on a saddle between Mount Lefroy and Mount Victoria.
-It is the second highest permanent structure in Canada, the outhouse is the highest in the country and it is located on the continental divide.
+It is the second highest permanent structure in Canada, and it is located on the continental divide.
 The border between British Columbia and Alberta runs right through the middle of the hut.

 I barely slept the night before.
 Feelings of nervousness and excitement kept me awake until the early hours.

 My alarm awoke me with a start.
 A groggy weariness clouded my thoughts and actions as my brother Robbie and I did some last minute packing before driving the twenty minutes to the Lake O’Hara carpark.
 We were catching the 8.30am shuttle.